 Tips on Shrimp

-This guide will walk you through shrimp cleaning tips, cooking methods, and introduce you to the different types of shrimp.
-And hey, it’s a live blog, so I'll keep updating this as I add new shrimp recipes!
+This guide will walk you through shrimp-cleaning tips and cooking methods, and introduce you to the different types of shrimp.
+And hey, it's a live blog, so I'll keep updating this as I add new shrimp recipes!

 Favorite Ways to Enjoy Shrimp